Breast Screening and Assessment Unit

 On arrival in the department the receptionist will check your details and show you to the waiting area where there will be other ladies who are attending the assessment clinic.
 Some of the ladies will require further mammograms, do not be concerned if this is not the case for you as it depends on the particular changes found in your breast.

-All ladies will see a Consultant Radiologist who is a doctor who specialises in x rays.
 The doctor will ask you some questions and examine your breast and discuss with you if any further tests are advised.
 Most of the further tests can be done on the day.
 The staff will explain the tests to you before you are asked to give your consent.

 Further tests may include: